tsyne/tsyne/test-apps/single-script-calculator/README.md

 Now you can:
 - ✓ Unit test logic with Jest
-- ✓ Test UI with JyneTest
+- ✓ Test UI with TsyneTest
 - ✓ Reuse logic elsewhere
 - ✓ Maintain easily

 ## Summary

 The **simple/monolithic approach** is perfect for:
-- Learning Jyne
+- Learning Tsyne
 - Quick prototypes
 - Small utilities